Activities | Sky

 summertime.star party

 Usually the Perseid Meteor Shower is the best show of the year, unless there is a full moon present.
-New moon / no moon conditions are best for viewing meteor showers.
-This year we luck out!
+New moon w/ darkest conditions are best for viewing meteor showers.
+Always buy wall calendars w/ full moon and new moon, as well as major holidays, so you can plan your outings around the night sky and 3 day weekends.

 Meteors also called falling or shooting stars occur when the Earth passes through debris fields left by passing comets.
-What we are witnessing when we see a shooting-star is a small piece of interplanetary matter, called a meteor, entering the Earth's atmosphere and 'burning up' at a height of about 100 km.
-While most look white, some can appear blue, green, yellow, orange, or red.
-Some may even explode at the end of its visible flight.
-Most showers produce about 20, or so, meteors per hour but there are showers which can produce hundreds of meteors over a period of less than an hour.
-Such shows are, unfortunately, very rare.
-Meteor showers are named after the constellation from which they appear to radiate.
+What we are witnessing when we see a shooting-star is a small piece of interplanetary matter, called a meteor, entering the Earth's atmosphere and 'burning up' at approximately 60 miles above our heads.

 Keep campfires low or do without one all together for this evening of stargazing.
 Make yourself comfortable with a reclining lawn chair, sleeping bag, coffee or hot chocolate.
 Have plenty of snacks on hand along with good music and the company of other stargazers.
 Remember keep your eyes turned toward the assigned NE direction of the sky.

 Start your watch no earlier than midnight or 2 a.m. or preferably later.
-The hour or two before dawn should be best of all.
-If camping, as ridiculous as it seems, bring a portable alarm clock with you.
-For most people this will be a 'wake early & view' not a 'stay-up-late & miss it' project.
+The hour or two before dawn should be best of all for seeing some real action.
+Night owls should have an easy time of this.
+For some people this will be a 'wake early & view' not a 'stay-up-late & miss it' adventure.
+As ridiculous as it seems, bring a portable alarm clock with you to make sure you can get up when the time is right.
+Coffee will also help.

 Plan Ahead!
 Meteor showers are the perfect time to plan your outdoor trips.
 Time to reserve that special cabin in the mountains or think about a camping adventure in the high desert, mountains or countryside.